live-codes/livecodes/docs/docs/features/ai.md

 It has a wide range of language support, and it works everywhere (in the [standalone app](../getting-started.md#standalone-app), [embedded playgrounds](./embeds.md) and [self-hosted](./self-hosting.md) apps).

-Currently, only [Monaco editor](./editor-settings.md#code-editor) is supported.
-Wider editor support is planned.

 Powered by:

 <a href="https://codeium.com/"><img width="300px" src="/docs/img/credits/codeium.svg" alt="Codeium logo"/></a>.